 Research

+The working group has a strong interest for space environments and challenging environments in general.
 Our research focus is digital data and signal processing, real-time data processing, energy-efficient processing, as well as reliability, fault tolerance and embedded fault diagnosis in the context of 'smart' sensor technology.

 Research Projects